-Niccolo brings 20 years of legislative and public policy experience to TPA.
-Niccolo has expertise in the policy sectors of public safety, cannabis, parks and recreation, natural resources, local governance, cultural resources, and consumer affairs.
+Niccolo brings 22 years of legislative and public policy experience to TPA.
+Niccolo has expertise in the policy sectors of local governance, cannabis, parks and recreation, public safety, natural resources, cultural resources, and consumer affairs.

 Throughout his tenure at TPA, Niccolo has been responsible for dozens of legislative proposals that have been signed into law and secured millions in competitive grant funds for local public agency clients.
 In addition to his public policy expertise, Niccolo has widespread bi-partisan relationships with Members and staff of the State Legislature, Governor Brown Administration, and relevant agencies.
 Some of Niccolo’s accomplishments include: